bczarnobay/bank/README.md

 You can make a deposit, providing a valid account id You can list all transactions made for the account provided.

+Transaction types available: 'Deposit', 'Withdrawn', 'Payment'.
+You must inform on of theese when sending a request to make a transaction.

 ### Curl

 If you want to test the API without using the front end, you can find requests example below: